 When the world comes bouncing back, don’t expect these virtual experiences to just fade away.
 We’re in a new normal, and while humanity stuck in their houses are yearning for human contact and exhilarating experiences, many people who never considered – or had access to – these experiences are now comfortable learning by screen.
 We believe offline experiences will rebound to levels significantly greater than before, yet millions of people have now also blended online experiences into their lives, and are more comfortable in social distanced events.
 We have forever changed the way people interact, and there is no going back.

 What is AnyRoad doing to support our customers?

 At AnyRoad, our customers have been calling us nonstop.
-It’s clear brands, more than ever, are looking for ways to engage their customers and fans.
+It’s clear that brands, more than ever, are looking for ways to engage their customers and fans.
 Additionally, with social outlets reduced, consumers are seeking community online.
 Brands have a societal role to play here and the benefit can be mutual.
-A sofa bound captive audience seeking to engage and brands looking to protect revenue and loyalty.
+A sofa-bound captive audience seeking to engage and brands looking to protect revenue and loyalty.